berlinplan/berlinplan.github.io/readme.md

 > US Army operations are mostly conducted in the Middle East, including Libya, Iraq, Iran, Afghanistan, Syria, Somalia, Pakistan, and Sudan and also in South America.(180)

-<sub> Imagine there were no economic differences between living and working in a 3rd-world  & an industrial country, would anyone be a refugee anymore? </sub>

 #### How can cultural inspiration be achieved?